 It must have been bliss for my parents when I started to read by myself.

 I had two main sources of books.
 Our village library, ran by the church, was one of them.
 I’d usually spend my Thursday afternoons there, browsing for new books to read.
 That is, as soon as I overcame my initial shyness and started going there on my own.
-It was ridiculously cheap to rent a book for up to a fortnight and I never returned a book late.
+It was ridiculously cheap to rent a book for up to a fortnight ((I love that word)) and I never returned a book late.

 Starting with the bibliography of Karl May and his wild west/Northern Africa stories I devoured everything from Enid Blyton’s Famous Five to Alister MacLean’s WWII thrillers.
 Spy stories was something I grew into in my early teens, but I also didn’t stop at the classic adventure stuff of J.F.
 Cooper or Jack London.